Betaco-Open/searchlight/README.md

 ![searchlight_logo](https://user-images.githubusercontent.com/64083352/188547718-d7a3e9b6-a68c-473b-ac5f-b34badd99574.svg)

-Searchlight aims to synchronize file lists and add search capability throughout you ecosystem.
+Searchlight helps you synchronize files across devices and add search capability throughout your entire ecosystem.

 ## Why searchlight
 Ever wondered how you would get a file scanned through your mobile device in the critical instance of last minute submissions?